-William J. "Bill" Van Ness Jr. is a Seattle attorney who worked under U.S. Senator Henry "Scoop" Jackson (1912-1983) from 1966 to 1977 on the U.S. Senate Committee on Interior and Insular Affairs.
-He served first as special counsel and later (beginning in 1970) as chief counsel.
+Seattle attorney William J. "Bill" Van Ness Jr. worked under U.S. Senator Henry "Scoop" Jackson (1912-1983) from 1966 to 1977 on the U.S. Senate Committee on Interior and Insular Affairs.
+He served first as special counsel and then, beginning in 1970, as chief counsel.
 During his tenure he drafted several pieces of key environmental legislation that became law, including the Alaska Native Claims Settlement Act (ANCSA) and the National Environmental Policy Act (NEPA) .

 Bill Van Ness Jr. was born on January 20, 1938, in Wolf Point, Montana, the son of William J. Van Ness and Mary Armyda Thomas.
 About 1942 the family moved to Port Orchard (Kitsap County), where his father took a job at the Bremerton Naval Yard.
 They stayed for three years in Port Orchard, then moved to Chimacum, Washington, (Jefferson County), a small, unincorporated community located about eight miles south of Port Townsend.
 Van Ness attended his early years of grade school in Port Townsend, and graduated from Chimacum High School in 1956.